JuliusPinsker/RAGForge/README.md

 ## License

 This project is licensed under the Mozilla Public License Version 2.0.
-See the [LICENSE](LICENSE) file for details.
+See the [License](License.md) file for details.

 ## Additional Resources